 Definition

-"School resource officer" or "SRO" means an officer whose primary job function is to work with youth at a school site who has specialized training to work with youth at a school site and is:
+"School Resource Officer" SRO means an officer whose primary job function is to work with youth at a school site who has specialized training to work with youth at a school site and is:

 (a) 1.
-A sworn law enforcement officer; or
+A sworn law enforcement officer certified under KRS 15.380 to KRS 15.404; or

-2. A special law enforcement officer appointed pursuant to KRS 61.902; or
+2. A special law enforcement officer appointed pursuant to KRS 61.902 and certified under KRS 15.380 to KRS 15.404; or

 3. A police officer appointed as a certified SRO; and